 Mistake 1: Expecting everything to be like it is at home

-Arriving in Paris and expecting everything to be like it is at home will leave you disappointed.
+Arriving in Paris and expecting everything to be like it is at home in your Paris vacation rental will leave you disappointed.
 While you’ll still have plenty of your home comforts, Parisian apartments might be a bit different (and all the better for it!).
 One of the beauties of traveling is experiencing new places and cultures and not having a cookie cutter experience that mirrors what you get at home.

 Because of how old buildings were constructed and the space constraints, it’s common for washing machines to be in the kitchen (and without a dryer, or a combo one that never dries anything anyway), for fridges to be small, and for toilets to be in a separate room from the shower and sink.
 Accepting these differences may make your stay in Paris even more enjoyable, but if there are certain things that you really don’t want to experience the French way, then make sure you check ahead of time so you’re not caught off guard.